Most things are “going digital” in our modern world, and dentistry is no different.

 How will opting for digital dentistry save me time?

-Digital dentistry systems allow practitioners to scan, produce and fit restorations in one visit.
-This saves the patient the need of having schedule more than one appointment.
+Depending on the treatment, digital dentistry systems can allow practitioners to scan, produce and fit restorations in one visit.
+This can save the patient from having to schedule more than one appointment.

 If you are interested in having the digital experience during your next dental appointment, contact City Smiles today.